 License fees are as follows:

-The Bonded Motor Vehicle Business Application, TC-301, must be properly completed and signed.
+Form TC-301, Bonded Motor Vehicle Business Application, must be properly completed and signed.
 Applications, bond, picture of the sign and principle place of business, and fees must be submitted for approval to the Motor Vehicle Enforcement Division, 210 North 1950 West, Salt Lake City, Utah 84134.
 Please allow five to ten working days after the application is received by MVED for on-site inspection of the place of business.
 The license cannot be issued until after this inspection.

 Include photographs of owner, partner or corporate officers.
 As explained above, it is also required that photo of the sign and place of business be included.